-Note that a Reconnection Requirement is a Mutual Obligation Requirement.
-This means that, among other things:
+Note that, if set, a Reconnection Requirement is a Mutual Obligation Requirement.
+This means that, among other things the Provider must comply with the Grant Agreement:

-- the Provider must comply with clause 91.3 of the DES Grant Agreement, when recording Reconnection Requirements in a Participant's Electronic Calendar; and - the Provider must comply with clause 91.2 of the DES Grant Agreement, in relation to rescheduling or removing a Reconnection Requirement from a Participant's Electronic Calendar.
+- when recording Reconnection Requirements in a Participant's Electronic Calendar - in relation to rescheduling or removing a Reconnection Requirement from a Participant's Electronic Calendar.